schoeberl/chisel-book/README.md

 This book project has an accompanying repository containing [Chisel examples](https://github.com/schoeberl/chisel-examples).

-To build the Chisel book from the source you need make, latex, sbt, and Java JDK (1.8) installed.
+To build the Chisel book from the source you need make, latex, sbt, and a Java JDK (1.8 or later) installed.
 Then you simply build with:

 ```
 make